Treats seizures in adults and infantile spasms in children. This medicine is an anticonvulsant.

 When This Medicine Should Not Be Used

-You should not use this medicine if you or your child have had an allergic reaction to vigabatrin.
+Do not use this medicine if you have had an allergic reaction to vigabatrin.

 How to Use This Medicine